MichaelCampbell-on3001/lab8-CRUD-AUTH-server/README.md

 ## What our app can do:

-A command line application that prompts a user to:
+- A command line application that allows a user to create and edit a to do list after they:
-Create an account with a password
+- Create an account with a password
-Login with an account
+- Login with an account
-Edit account details
+- Edit account details
-Delete an account
+- Delete an account
-Look into node modules such as Inquirer for inspiration A clone of Postman or HTTPIE that can run requests against your API easily and shows the results A command line application that lets you enter a note (a sentence) and stores it to a database, and later get a list of your notes
+- CRUD a 'to do' list